 1 Introduction

 Shallow marine cumulus clouds are frequently observed over the Earth’s oceans and are by far the most common type of cloud in the world (Norris, 1998).
 The fractional cloudiness associated with these cumulus clouds is typically 15 to 25 %, but the extensive areas that the shallow cumuli cover make their radiative impact an important factor in the climate system.
 Further, shallow cumulus clouds are part of the feeder system for deep convection in the tropics and are critical to the energy and moisture budget of the trade wind boundary layer.
-Recent studies indicate that these clouds give the largest uncertainty in tropical cloud feedbacks in the climate system (e.g. Bony and Dufresne, 2005; IPCC, 2013) and therefore must be better understood.
+Recent studies indicate that these clouds are the cause of the largest uncertainty in tropical cloud feedbacks in the climate system (e.g. Bony and Dufresne, 2005; IPCC, 2013) and therefore the characteristics and distributions of their variability must be better defined..

-The earliest field programs—the 1969 Atlantic Trade-Wind Experiment (ATEX) and the 1969 Barbados Oceanographic and Meteorological Experiment (BOMEX)—provided rawinsonde data sets that were used to estimate enthalpy and moisture budgets associated with shallow, undisturbed cumulus clouds (Augstein et al., 1973; Holland and Rasmussen, 1973).
+The landmark studies by Riehl et al. (1951), Riehl and Malkus (1957), and Malkus (1958) inferred the importance of shallow moist convection in maintaining the boundary layer structure and associated energy and moisture budgets associated with the trade winds.
+Field programs that followed these studies—the 1969 Atlantic Trade-Wind Experiment (ATEX) and the 1969 Barbados Oceanographic and Meteorological Experiment (BOMEX)—provided rawinsonde data sets that were used to estimate enthalpy and moisture budgets associated with shallow, undisturbed cumulus clouds (Augstein et al., 1973; Holland and Rasmussen, 1973).
 Although several aircraft were associated with BOMEX (Friedman et al., 1970), the instrumentation on these aircraft was not adequate for routine measurements of cloud properties.
 In the 2004-2005 Rain in Cumulus over the Ocean (RICO; Rauber et al., 2007), instrumented aircrafts were used to sample clouds and precipitation and key processes operating in these clouds observed over the Eastern Caribbean (e.g. Hudson et al., 2007; Colon-Robles et al., 2006; Gerber et al., 2008).
 Further, the Barbados Cloud Observatory (operated by the Max Planck Institute for Meteorology, Stevens et al., 2015), using ceilometer, Raman lidar, and cloud radar observations, has provided a first-of-a-kind 2-year climatology of non-precipitating and precipitating cumulus (Nuijens et al., 2014), and analyzed the relative influences of aerosols and meteorology on precipitation formation (Lonitz et al., 2015) .
 In the same area, detailed aerosol, cloud, radiation, and turbulence observations were made from a platform suspended from a helicopter operating in an area off the coast of Barbados as part of the CARRIBA (Cloud, Aerosol, Radiation and tuRbulence in the trade wind regime over BArbados) project (Siebert et al., 2013).

 The marine environment near Barbados provides an excellent area to sample shallow marine clouds that have a strong propensity to precipitate.
 In addition, African dust outbreaks periodically affect the clouds over the regime, and offer an excellent opportunity to observe aerosol-cloud-precipitation interactions.
-Furthermore, near surface aerosol measurements have been made on the island since the 1960’s (Prospero and Lamb, 2003).
+Furthermore, near surface aerosol measurements have been made on the island since the 1960s (Prospero and Lamb, 2003).
 To better understand aerosol-cloud-precipitation interactions in the trade cumuli regime, Barbados Aerosol Cloud Experiment (BACEX) was carried out off the Caribbean island of Barbados, within the northeast trades of the North-Atlantic from mid-March and mid-April 2010 (Jung et al., 2013).